trampgeek/moodle-qtype_coderunner/README.md

 the RunguardSandbox (below).
-[You might also want to consider whether enabling SELinux while using the RunguardSandbox isn't a bit like wrapping all the glassware in tissue paper before letting the elephant into the room]
+[You might also want to consider whether enabling SELinux while using the RunguardSandbox isn't a bit like wrapping all the glassware in tissue paper before letting the elephant into the room.]

 If you wish to use the RunguardSandbox (see below), you will also need to compile the *runguard* program and add a new user called *coderunner* to the